BaileyChessum/teleop_modular/control_mode_plugins/input_publisher_mode/README.md

 input_publisher_mode:
   ros__parameters:
-    # Topic to send messages to (Required)
+    # Topic to send name messages to (Required)
-    topic: "/turtle1/cmd_vel"
+    input_names_topic: "/turtle1/input"

+    # Topic to send input messages to.
+(Optional, defaults to input_names_topic + "/values")
+    inputs_topic: "/turtle1/input/values";

-    # The ROS2 topic Quality of Service value to use in the publisher (Optional, defaults to 10)
+    # The ROS2 topic Quality of Service value to use in the inputs publisher (Optional, defaults to 10)
-    qos: 10
+    inputs_qos: 10

-    # TODO: Add an example usage of your parameters here
+    # List of Axis names to publish.
+(One of axis_names or button_names required)
+    axis_names:
+      - "x_effort"
+      - "y_effort"

+    # List of Butoon names to publish.
+(One of axis_names or button_names required)
+    button_names:
+      - "fast_mode"
 ```